Inspector Gadget: Inspector Gadget: Gadget's Greatest Gadgets

-Released on VHS by Buena Vista Home Video in March 2000 to coincide with Disney's live action theatrical film, Inspector Gadget: Gadget's Greatest Gadgets takes the format of a clip show in which Gadget has a flashback to his past adventures in the original TV series, using footage from the episodes "The Capeman Cometh", "Prince of the Gypsies", and "Gadget's Gadgets"; as well as some stock footage from Inspector Gadget's Field Trip for the present-day segments.
+Released on VHS by Buena Vista Home Video in January 2000 to coincide with Disney's live action theatrical film, Inspector Gadget: Gadget's Greatest Gadgets takes the format of a clip show in which Gadget has a flashback to his past adventures in the original TV series, using footage from the episodes "The Capeman Cometh", "Prince of the Gypsies", and "Gadget's Gadgets"; as well as some stock footage from Inspector Gadget's Field Trip for the present-day segments.
 Maurice LaMarche did Inspector Gadget's voice in the modern segments, marking his first cartoon voice appearance as Gadget, who had previously been voiced by Don Adams.
 Original series actors Cree Summer and Frank Welker reprised their roles as Penny, Brain and Dr. Claw in the modern segments.

 Inspector Gadget's Last Case

 In 2002, as part of the DIC Movie Toons series of movies, DIC released a full-length animated television film called Inspector Gadget's Last Case, directed by Michael Maliani.
 It premiered on television on October 6, 2002, on Nickelodeon and was released on DVD and VHS shortly afterward by MGM Home Entertainment.

 The film is about Inspector Gadget giving up his beloved but aging Gadgetmobile, while his archenemy Dr. Claw uses a competing crime fighter to discredit Gadget and cost him his badge.
 Penny and Brain make appearances as minor supporting characters.
-In this, Gadget is more competent, yet he is still bumbling, similar to his persona in the pilot episode and his Mathew Broderick counterpart.
-Even though the film uses the same character designs as the concurrent Gadget & The Gadgetinis TV series, SIP Animation wasn't involved with the production of this movie.
+In this, Gadget is more competent, yet he is still bumbling, similar to his persona in the pilot episode and his Matthew Broderick counterpart.
+Even though the film uses the same character designs as the concurrent Gadget & The Gadgetinis TV series, SIP Animation was not involved with the production of this movie.
 Maurice LaMarche reprised the role of Gadget in this film and Jaleel White voiced the Gadgetmobile.
 In most European regions, the movie aired on Disney Channel or Toon Disney.
 In Germany, the film aired on Cartoon Network.

 Inspector Gadget's Biggest Caper Ever

-2005's Inspector Gadget's Biggest Caper Ever was the first Inspector Gadget animated production to be completely rendered using 3D computer animation.
-It returned Gadget to his familiar trenchcoat from the original series.
-Brain is also back in his old role, while Penny is now 16 years old.
-Gadget is again voiced by Maurice LaMarche and Penny and Claw are once again voiced by Tegan Moss and Brian Drummond, while Bernie Mac voices the Gadgetmobile.
-The plot features Dr. Claw breaking out of jail with the help of a specially hired Scottish agent named Bombaboy.
-He and Bombaboy seek out a prehistoric dragon-like creature to get revenge on his captors and launch yet another scheme to conquer the world.
+Inspector Gadget's Biggest Caper Ever was released on September 6, 2005, by Lions Gate Home Entertainment.
+It is the first Inspector Gadget animated production to be completely rendered using 3D computer animation.
+Its voice cast includes Maurice LaMarche as Inspector Gadget, Tegan Moss as Penny, Brian Drummond as Dr. Claw, and Bernie Mac as Gadgetmobile.
+In the film, Dr. Claw escapes from jail and seeks a prehistoric dragon-like creature that will help him get revenge on his captors and conquer the world.
 Production on the film was announced in May 2004, under the working title Inspector Gadget Saves the Day...
-Maybe, and the film was released on September 6, 2005, by Lions Gate Home Entertainment.
+Maybe.